 Traveling has been great therapy for me since becoming a widow and to solo travel is icing on the cake!
-Going on trips with my boyfriend, Jeremy, or my son, Harley, and even with my sisters is great and I love it.
+Going on trips with my fiance, Jeremy, or my son, Harley, and even with my sisters is great and I love it.
 However, to solo travel is like turning off a loud radio you’ve been listening to all day long, the sudden silence instantly brings peace to your entire being.

 This post may contain affiliate links.
 Please see full disclosure for details.

 Solo travel has many benefits.
 Here are seven compelling reasons why you need to travel alone.

 - You’re free to do whatever YOU want to do.